 Firstly, a statement…SUPRAVENTRICULAR TACHYCARDIA IS NOT A DIAGNOSIS

-A ‘Supraventricular tachycardia’ is a rapid heart rate that originates from above or within the AV node.
-It is a blanket term that includes a lot of different rhythms and is simply a starting point on the road to diagnosis!
+A ‘supraventricular tachycardia’ is a rapid heart rate that originates from above or within the atrioventricular (AV) node.
+It is a blanket term that includes a lot of different rhythms and is simply a starting point on the road to diagnosis.
 To divide up this myriad of possibilities, a bit of basic electrophysiology terminology needs to be applied.

-A different focus in the atrium takes over from the sinoatrial node resulting in ABNORMAL P waves preceding QRS complexes.
-Often seen in patients with chronic lung disease.
-Normally > 100 bpm and regular.
+A different focus in the atrium takes over from the sinoatrial node resulting in ABNORMAL P waves preceding QRS complexes

-Common amongst patients with concomitant lung disease e.g. COPD
+Atrial tachycardia is common amongst patients with concomitant lung disease (e.g. COPD)

 Multifocal atrial tachycardia